hindutva/hindutva.github.io/books/D_AchArya/marATha_rAjpUt_relations_1720-1795/ 2_RAJASTHAN_AND_THE_RAJPUTS.md

 Crossing rivers(42) "deep beyond description".
 Where "even elephants bodies are concealed in them, so it may be easily conceived what is the case with horses", accompanied by his valiant warriors, receiving submission from the ambassadors sent to him, bidding "farwell to sleep and ease", the Sultan "led the way crossing forest after forest at midnight, the drums sounded the march and the friends of God mounted the horses" and thus they marched on.

-In vain the Hindus tried to give a stand but "the friends(43) of God commenced the action, setting upon the enemy with sword, arrow and spear, plundering, seizing and destroying at all which the Hindus, being greatly alarmed, began to kindle the flame of fight�� The elephants moved on from their posts, and line advanced against line, shooting their arrows at one another like boys escaped from school� Swords flashed like lightning amid the blackness of clouds, and fountains of blood flowed like the fall of setting stars.
+In vain the Hindus tried to give a stand but "the friends(43) of God commenced the action, setting upon the enemy with sword, arrow and spear, plundering, seizing and destroying at all which the Hindus, being greatly alarmed, began to kindle the flame of fight"" The elephants moved on from their posts, and line advanced against line, shooting their arrows at one another like boys escaped from school" Swords flashed like lightning amid the blackness of clouds, and fountains of blood flowed like the fall of setting stars.
 The friends of God defeated their obstinate opponents, and quickly put them to a complete rout".

 This happened again and again for 30 years and nobody was able to check Mahamud from plundering and destroying places like Multan(44), Sthaneshwar, Mathura, Kanauj or Sorti Somnath.
 Noblest monuments of ancient India perished, immence riches were plundered, lakhs of people were killed and enslaved and one of the fairest provinces of India, the Punjab, was detatched, as Sindh was done 300 years ago from the sphere of Aryavarta.
 The stories of this wanton destruction still make a painful reading, than what must have been the magnitude of the sufferings of the vanquished.

-"But (45) a still worse sublime tragedy was the complete indifference of the Indian Chiefs to this growing meance and the fancied security in which they chose to repose during the period intervening between the death of Mahamud and the next invasion by the Ghurs�.
+"But (45) a still worse sublime tragedy was the complete indifference of the Indian Chiefs to this growing meance and the fancied security in which they chose to repose during the period intervening between the death of Mahamud and the next invasion by the Ghurs".
 The kingdom of Ghazni passed through critical days and was over taken by many dangers, both internal and external, till the nemesis over look it, and its beautiful city, built on the ruins and plunder of India, perished in flames.
 But the powerful Indian Chiefs, far from taking advantage of any such opportunity during the long period of a century and a half, were more intent upon aggradising themselves at the cost of their neighbouts than turning their whole-hearted attention to the great national task of freeing the Punjab from the yoke of the foreigners of an alien faith".

 Consequently when the Turkish Muizzudddin Muhammad began his attack on India in 1175 A.D. the individual victories over him of Mulraja II Chalukya of Gujarat in 1178 A.D.(46) and Prithviraja Chahamana of Ajmer in 1191 A.D. were of no avail as no two Chiefs could combine against him.
 Prithviraja fell fighting in 1192 A.D. at Tarai, and the powerful Jayachandra who had remained silent while beholding the destruction of his heighbour, also perished on Yamuna in the neighbourhood of Chandwara in 1193 A.D.
 Every thing that was sacred and dear to a Hindu mind was destroyed and laong with it the ancient India came to an end.
 Thus most of North India passes under the foreign yoke by the end of 12th century.
 It was a tremendous change in the capital and social life of India with far reaching consequences.